yousefelassal/quote-cron/README.md

 > Our lives are the only meaningful expression of what we believe and in Whom we believe.
 And the only real wealth, for any of us, lies in our faith.

 > Through perseverance many people win success out of what seemed destined to be certain failure.

+> If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher.